PrestaShop/prestashop.github.io/news/_posts/2020-03-bug-bounty-program.md

 Also, we consider non-qualitfying vulnerabilities for any [CVSS3](https://www.first.org/cvss/calculator/3.0) score lower than 4.0, unless it can be combined with other vulnerabilities to achieve a higher score.

-Find more information about qualifying and non-qualifying vulnerabilities and of course everything about Vulnerability disclosure on our [YesWeHack Public Program](https://yeswehack.com/programs/prestashop)!
+Find more information about qualifying and non-qualifying vulnerabilities and of course everything about vulnerability disclosure on [PrestaShop's YesWeHack Public Program](https://yeswehack.com/programs/prestashop)!